adelosan521/chapter4/README.md

 This Github repository contains the scripts used in Chapter 4 of Alejandro De Los Angeles's DPhil thesis.
-The main bioinformatics tool that was used was TOBIAS.
+The main bioinformatics tool that was used was TOBIAS, which is used for transcription factor footprinting of chromatin accessibility data.
 Additionally a script for basic statistical analysis of BrainSpan Developmental Transcriptome Data is provided.

 The code for pre-processing of ATAC-seq data is contained in the "atac_preprocessing" script.